 Volunteers are needed for those affected by the 2013 tornadoes in central Illinois.

 Those interested in volunteering to help rebuild the community of Brookport please contact Pastor Jeff Bealmer of First United Methodist Church of Metropolis at 618-524-9325.

 Volunteers are needed in Louisiana to support continued rebuilding efforts for those impacted by Hurricanes Katrina (2005) and Isaac (2010).
 Please contact Jessica Vermilyea at 504-376-9121 for available opportunities.

 The community of Orrick, Missouri, a town about 30 miles east of Kansas City that was affected by powerful tornado in May 2014.
 They need skilled volunteers to assist in repairing and rebuilding homes.
 Groups of 10-12 with a 3:1 unskilled:skilled ratio are preferred.
 Contact John Pyron at Lutheran Family and Children's Service of Missouri for more information.
 Email: firstname.lastname@example.org or Phone: 314.222.6781.

 Volunteers are urgently needed as we continue to rebuild thousands of homes in New Jersey after Super Storm Sandy hit in 2012.
 Housing and work assignments are arranged through Lutheran Social Ministries of New Jersey.
 Please contact Amy Pennenga by phone at 609-699-4137 or visit their website to book a trip.

 Metropolitan New York

-Volunteer group hosting’s for Hurricane Sandy response are available through the Presbyterian Disaster Assistance call center at 866-732-6121, email or visit www.pcusa.org/pda and click on “Work Teams.”
+For Hurricane Sandy response, please contact the Presbyterian Disaster Assistance call center at 866-732-6121, or email your phone number and details about your interest, or visit www.pcusa.org/pda and click on “Work Teams.”